filswan/fs3/README.md

 ```

 * __Wallet address__ : A wallet address is a must for sending deals to miner.
 You can set it up via variable `Fs3WalletAddress`.
-* __Car File Size__ : A fixed car file size in bytes need to be predefined before generating car files for trunk, such as `8589934592` for 8Gb.
+* __Car File Size__ : A fixed car file size in bytes need to be predefined before generating car files for trunk via variable `CarFileSize`, such as `8589934592` for 8Gb.
-* __Ipfs Address__ :  An available ipfs address with port need to be set up for uploading.
+* __Ipfs Address__ :  An available ipfs address with port need to be set up for uploading via variable `IpfsAddress`.
 For example, `https://MyIpfsUrl:Port`.
-* __Swan Token__ : A valid swan token is required for posting task on swan platform.
+* __Swan Token__ : A valid swan token is required for posting task on swan platform via variable `SwanToken`.
 It can be received after registering on swan website `https://www.filswan.com/`.

 If the configuration is changed in the future, build up the FS3 server again to make the changes take effect.